Blog

 • Websites excluding people with visual or hearing disabilities, such as poor color contrast, missing image alt text, or compatibility with screen readers and other assistive technology.

-• Communication barriers, such as lack of closed captioning or inaccessible online documents.
+• Communication barriers, such as a lack of closed captioning or inaccessible online documents.

-Even though accessibility — in both physical and online spaces — has come a long way, the projected rise in lawsuits in 2024 underscores the need for continued focus in 2025.
-Many organizations are struggling to meet accessibility standards, and new laws are condensing timelines and strengthening requirements.
+Even though accessibility — in both physical locations and online spaces — has come a long way, the rise in lawsuits in 2024 underscores the need for continued focus in 2025 and beyond.
+Many organizations struggle to meet accessibility standards, and new laws are condensing timelines and strengthening requirements for website content.

 Here’s a closer look at some of the things that could be influencing the rise in ADA lawsuits: